tock/tock/doc/reference/trd-time.md

 `Alarm` and `Timer` (presented below) differ in their level of abstraction.
 An `Alarm` presents the abstraction of receiving a callback when a point in time is reached or on an overflow.
-In contrast, `Timer` allows one to set up callbacks that occur regularly at a fixed interval.
+In contrast, `Timer` allows one to request callbacks at some interval in the future, either once or periodically. `Alarm` requests a callback at an absolute moment while `Timer` requests a callback at a point relative to now.

 ```rust